raspberrypilearning/comic-character/en/step_6.md

 title: What are comparison operators?
 ---

 Comparison operators in JavaScript are used to compare two values and return a Boolean result (either `true` or `false`).
-Here are some commonly used comparison operators:
+These are some commonly used comparison operators:

 + Equal (==) Operator: this operator checks if two values are equal, and it converts the data types to be the same if they are different.